ughe/ServeWPM/README.md

 ```

 # Building the image
-This step can take 10 minutes without any caching.
+This step can take more than 10 minutes without any caching.
 ```bash
 git clone https://github.com/ughe/ServeWPM && cd ServeWPM
 docker build -t servewpm .